News

 “It was a somewhat short-lived award – in 1908, the medal was superseded by the Territorial Force Efficiency Medal when the Imperial Yeomanry and Volunteer Force were transferred to the newly created Territorial Force.

-“This is a good example of a scarce medal from the time of King Edward VII and will doubtless be of great interest to collectors.”
+“This is a good example of a scarce medal from the reign of King Edward VII and will doubtless be of great interest to collectors.”

 The medal goes under the hammer at The Tamworth Auction Rooms on Thursday, May 21, with the sale starting at 9.30am.